freefallcid/personal-site/cms/posts/2018-10-16-beginner-node-js-tutorial-2.md

 ## Installing Express

 If you have ever done any JavaScript programming on the front-end you may already be familiar with **npm**. *npm* stands for 'Node Package Manager', and it is what we use to manage and install the dependencies in our JavaScript projects.
 Luckily for us, *npm* was automatically installed when we installed Node.
-To initialize *npm* in our project open your terminal and run the following command (making sure you're in the project directory):
+To initialise *npm* in our project open your terminal and run the following command (making sure you're in the project directory):

 ```
 $ npm init